 Questions to ask before choosing a sound bar

-There are quite a few different kinds of sound bars.
-You can narrow down your selection by asking yourself these questions.
+There are a few different kinds of sound bars.
+You can narrow down your choices by asking yourself these questions:

 1. How many channels would you like your sound bar to have?

-For example, a 7.1.4 channel sound bar has 7 speakers in the sound bar, 1 external subwoofer, and 4 extra speakers you can place near your TV.
+Thus, a 7.1.4 channel sound bar has seven speakers in the sound bar, one external subwoofer, and four height channels.
+By contrast, a 5.1 system would include five main speakers and a sub.

 Types of sound bar channels

 There are a few main types of sound bar.
-Keep in mind that you’ll need a minimum of a 3 channel soundbar to produce surround sound.
-A 3 channel sound bar has a left, centre, and right speaker, with the centre speaker handling dialogue and the left and right speakers amplifying audio and creating an atmosphere of surround sound.
+Keep in mind that you’ll need a minimum of a 3 channel sound bar to produce surround sound.
+A 3-channel sound bar has a left, centre, and right speaker.
+The centre speaker handles the dialogue and the left and right speakers amplify audio, creating an atmosphere of surround sound.

-• 2 channel sound bar – This type of sound bar has one left and one right speaker
+- 2 channels: one left and one right speaker

-• 3 channel sound bar – A sound bar with a left speaker, centre speaker, and right speaker
+- 3 channels: left speaker, centre speaker, and right speaker

-• 3.1 channel sound bar – A sound bar with a left speaker, centre speaker, and right speaker plus one subwoofer
+- 3.1 channels: left speaker, centre speaker, and right speaker plus one subwoofer

-• 9.1 channel sound bar – Has 9 speakers in the cabinet and one subwoofer
+- 9.1 channels: Has nine speakers in the cabinet and one subwoofer.

-You’ll want to keep in mind that 5, 7, and 9 channel sound bars may be wider and longer than 2 or 3 channel sound bar, so a sound bar with more channels may have a longer cabinet that takes up more space under your TV.
+You’ll want to keep in mind that 5, 7, and 9 channel sound bars may be wider and longer than 2 or 3 channel sound bars.
+Since a sound bar with more channels may have a longer cabinet, it will takes up more space under your TV and should be used with a larger TV.

 2. Do you want extra speakers to connect to your sound bar?